Contemporary Art in the Inland Sea’s Islands

 - Ibukijima (伊吹島) is the westernmost island of the Triennale.
 This small land is renowned for its activities of sardine and anchovy fishing.
 The fish is dried and packaged on site in a local plant.
 People still talk the same dialect as during the Heian period, when Kyoto was the imperial capital of Japan.

 Exhibited in the open-air or sheltered in a renewed traditional building, the artworks harmoniously blend in the local life.
 The most distinctive and often imposing ones flourish in the landscape and have become over time the symbols of their respective islands, such as the famous giant colored pumpkins by Yayoi Kusama in Naoshima.
-About these two pieces of art, the red pumpkin is the only one standing at the moment, the yellow one was removed after a typhoon damaged it in August 2021 and no information was released yet regarding a possible reconstruction in a near future.

 The mix of contemporary art with a rural, somewhat forsaken, island setting is a success.
 The inhabitants, who are for a large part elderly farmers and fishermen, benefit from this renewed attention and some even take an active part in the festival alongside the exhibitors by welcoming visitors.
 Art is envisioned as a mean to a sustainable dialog between the peoples and the better protection of the natural environment.